 Stepping off the plane to hire a car, I immediately thought I was in every Gangster movie I’d ever seen.
 The accent is just so different from the rest of the States.
 Plus, they have Boston Cream Pies!

 White Mountain, New Hampshire

 One of the most underrated destinations on the map.
 And if the scenery doesn’t capture your heart, heading back to nature sure will.
 My top tips are a visit to Diana’s Bath (bring your swimsuit), Cannon Mountain Aerial Tramway, and Flume Gorge, and make sure you don’t leave without heading to Saco River Tubing.

 America’s capital.
 If you can’t get in for a visit to the White House, the mint is a super fun way to pass the time in this political destination.

 Want a quick dose of US history then stop in Philly to check out the famous Liberty Bell.
 Oh, and the even more famous Philly Cheese Steak.

 Take a simple stroll down the boardwalk or go crazy at Busch Gardens theme park.

 Founded in 1670 this town is still all cobbled streets and horse-drawn carriages.
 As the oldest and largest city in South Carolina, it’s definitely worth a visit, especially the French Quarter and Battery districts.

 Likewise, this city is very similar with its manicured parks and antebellum architecture.
 It’s the oldest city in Georgia and you simply must visit Forsyth Park to sit under an old oak tree covered with Spanish moss.

-Florida almost needs its own region; it’s jam-packed with amazing destinations all over.
-The most obvious is Orlando and not just because of Disney and Universal Studios, but for its proximity to Winter Park which is home to The Safari Wilderness Ranch, which Fodors labelled it one of the “10 Best Safaris in the US”.
+Florida almost needs its region; it’s jam-packed with amazing destinations all over.
+The most obvious is Orlando and not just because of Disney and Universal Studios, but for its proximity to Winter Park which is home to The Safari Wilderness Ranch, which Fodors labeled one of the “10 Best Safaris in the US”.